Brent1717/document-wave/README.md

 pipenv shell
 ## start: pkgx-specific
 cd ..
-cd papermark
+cd documentwave
 ## end: pkgx-specific
 pipenv update tinybird-cli
 ```

 ## Contributing

-Papermark is an open-source project, and we welcome contributions from the community.
+DocumentWave is an open-source project, and we welcome contributions from the community.

 If you'd like to contribute, please fork the repository and make any changes you'd like.
 Pull requests are warmly welcome.

+## Attribution

+DocumentWave is built upon the solid foundation of [Papermark](https://github.com/mfts/papermark), an excellent open-source DocSend alternative.
+We extend our gratitude to the original creators and contributors for their innovative work.

 ### Our Contributors ✨